x

 Homeless man is arrested by Portland police

-Enforcement of the new ordinance comes ahead of a tectonic shift in the legal landscape for homelessness in the United States.
+Enforcement of the new ordinance came ahead of a tectonic shift in the legal landscape for homelessness in the United States.
 One of the two court cases that shaped this landscape, a lawsuit out of southern Oregon known as Johnson v.
 Grants Pass, was argued before the U.S. Supreme Court in April.
-A decision is expected within the coming days.
+The court issued its decision on Friday, June 28, siding with Grants Pass, with the conservative majority ruling that laws regulating camping on public property do not violate the U.S. Constitution's ban on cruel and unusual punishment.

 In Johnson v.
 Grants Pass, a panel of judges at the Ninth Circuit Court of Appeals expanded on an earlier influential decision, Martin v.
 Boise, determining that cities cannot punish homeless people with civil or criminal penalties for camping outside if there is not sufficient shelter space available — amounting to "cruel and unusual punishment" under the Eighth Amendment.